zype/zype.github.io/_posts/2015-05-11-organizing-videos-for-roku.md

 Next, you need to add videos to your playlists.
 Go to the playlist and click "Add Videos."
 Note, Roku can only play videos that are from Zype or Vimeo Pro.
 If you want this playlist to play on Roku, you will need to only add videos that have these video sources.
+You can order videos in your playlists by dragging the videos.

 ![playlist 2b]({{site.url}}assets/roku/playlist_2b.png)